alextebbs/16x24/readme.md

 * Install RubyGems ([Download](http://rubygems.org/pages/download))
 * Install Sass (globally) (`sudo gem install sass`)
-* Install `sass-globbing` (globally) (`sudo gem install sass-globbing`) This is a package which simplifies the importing of multiple sass files by letting you import using a glob syntax.
+* Install `sass-globbing` (globally) (`sudo gem install sass-globbing`) This is a package which simplifies the importing of multiple .sass/.scss files by letting you import using a glob syntax.
 This greatly enhances the experience of writing modular and organized SASS/CSS.
-(Ex `@import sass/**/*`)
+(Ex: `@import sass/**/*`)
 * Install Gulp (globally) (`npm install gulp -g`)
-* If you'd like LiveReload to work, install the browser extension. ((Download)[http://feedback.livereload.com/knowledgebase/articles/86242-how-do-i-install-and-use-the-browser-extensions]).
+* If you'd like LiveReload to work, install the browser extension. ([Download](http://feedback.livereload.com/knowledgebase/articles/86242-how-do-i-install-and-use-the-browser-extensions)).
   LiveReload is enabled by clicking the icon in the toolbar of your browser.
 If it's listening, the circle in the middle of the icon will be filled black.